 FAQ

-Forecasts: measured raw data and data based on hydrological forecast models.
+Forecasts: Measured raw data and data based on hydrological forecast models.

-Annual tables: provisional or validated data.
-Provisional data is indicated as such in the table.
+Annual tables: Verified data or validated data.
+Tables based on verified data are labelled ‘Provisional data’.
 For groundwater stations, only validated data is published in the tables.

 Flood statistics and low-flow statistics: validated data.

-Current data: raw data.
+Current data: Raw data

 Monthly data delivery subscription: provisional or validated data.